 The Neighbors: Occupations

-of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 31.4% of the residents employed.

 Other residents here are employed in manufacturing and laborer occupations

-(26.1%), and 9.0% in clerical, assistant, and tech support occupations.
+(23.7%), and 10.0% in clerical, assistant, and tech support occupations.

 The Neighbors: Ethnicity / Ancestry